 ISO-aligned quality assurance and transparency reduce the risks for policymakers and funders, securing impact and safety.

 We are inviting policymakers and funders from around the world to contribute their perspective to the design of our register and certification scheme.
+Join us in building a sustainable infrastructure that secures the future of legitimate assistance dog teams worldwide.

 More experiences of certified assistance dog handlers are shared here.